Sell Your Business

 You’re ready to sell your business, but you’re not quite sure where to begin.
 This guide is designed to help you with that.

 If you’ve ever bought and sold stock, you might assume a similar market exists for privately held businesses.
-However, selling a privately held company is much more complicated than selling shares.
+However, selling a privately held company in California is much more complicated than selling shares.
 This is because each privately held business is run differently.
 We’ve created a comprehensive document explaining every step of the selling process.
 We want you to know what to expect when establishing the proper price for your business, how it is done, and the many different steps involved in finally closing the sale of your business.

 One final challenge to mention is that your business will have a much higher chance of selling at a reasonable price if it currently operates at the top of its game.
 Suppose you’re trying to navigate the sea of lease negotiation and Small Business Administration (SBA) loans.
 In that case, you’re likely not going to be focusing on maximizing the performance of your business.
-The more effort you put into the selling process, the less effort you put into making your business look appealing to a buyer – and vice versa.
+The more effort you put into the selling process, the less effort you put into making your business look appealing to a Buyer – and vice versa.

-Working independently, you’d have to wade through dozens of tire-kickers before finding a buyer you can take seriously.
+Working independently, you’d have to wade through dozens of tire-kickers before finding a Buyer you can take seriously.
 We screen all your potential buyers to determine their financial qualifications and their work background.
 We only bring you buyers who are genuinely interested in your business and financially capable of buying it.

-We sell and list so many businesses throughout California that we can match the right buyer with the right type of business quickly and efficiently.
+We sell and list so many businesses throughout California that we can match the right Buyer with the right type of business quickly and efficiently.
 We have a proprietary database of pre-screened, qualified buyers, so you never have to deal with a prospect who isn’t serious about or capable of buying your business.

 With our established network, we can also market and advertise your business more efficiently—some professional journals require as much as a two-month lead time to place an ad!